terminusdb/terminuscms-docs/how-to/use-the-clients/python-client/connect-with-python-client.md

 # Connecting with the Python Client

-First, you should install the python client.
-For instructions on installing see [installation of python](./install-the-python-client.md).
+First, you should install the Python client.
+For installation instructions, see [installation of python](./install-the-python-client.md).

 ## Connecting with the Python Client